amazzoli/GeomDraw/docs/examples.markdown

 drawer.SavePng("BezierCubic");
 ```

-### Poligon self intersections
+### Polygon self intersections

 Here we draw first the broken line forming a star.
-The same points used for the star are passed to the `Poligon` constructor.
+The same points used for the star are passed to the `Polygon` constructor.
 The algorithm recognizes the self intersections and draws the external path of the segments.

 ![PoliStar](images/Poli_exe.png){:style="display:block; margin-left:auto; margin-right:auto" height="250px" width="400px"}